junh-ki/dias_kuksa_doc/docs/source/contents/hwsetup.rst

 Raspberry-Pi (Data Publisher)
 #############################

-- For development, you will be using Raspberry-Pi 3 or 4 (preferably 4 since it is faster and has more RAM capacity).
+* For development, you will be using Raspberry-Pi 3 or 4 (preferably 4 since it is faster and has more RAM capacity).

-- Raspberry-Pi is not a regular micro-controller but rather a single-board computer.
-This means that you can run an OS (Operating System; Raspbian, Ubuntu, etc.) on it, and connect it to other IO devices (such as monitor, keyboard).
+* Raspberry-Pi is not a regular micro-controller but rather a single-board computer.
+This means that you can run an OS (Operating System; Raspbian, Ubuntu, etc.) on it, and connect it to other IO devices such as monitor, mouse and keyboard.
 This way, you can use your Raspberry-Pi in the similar way you use your PC, which eases the entire in-vehicle development process.

-- You can kick-start with your Raspberry-Pi by following this `instruction <https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up>`_.
+* You can kick-start with your Raspberry-Pi by following this `instruction <https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up>`_.

-- In this documentation, the following hardware and OS are used.
+* In this documentation, the following hardware and OS are used.
     * HW: Raspberry-Pi 4
     * OS: Raspberry-Pi OS (32-bit) with desktop / `Download <https://www.raspberrypi.org/downloads/raspberry-pi-os/>`_

+CAN Interface for Raspberry-Pi
+******************************

+For Raspberry-Pi to be interactive with CAN, a CAN interface is required.
+Since Raspberry-Pi doesn't have the in-built CAN interface, user has to configure it manually.
+There are several ways for configuring the interface on Raspberry-Pi and only three options with different purposes are introduced here.

 .. _virtual-can:

 CAN Interface Option 1 - Virtual CAN (Only for simululation)
 ************************************************************

+* A virtual CAN interface emulates a physical CAN interface and is capable of behaving nearly identically with less limitations.
+A virtual CAN interface is appropriate when user just wants to play a CAN log for testing applications in the development phase.

 1. Open a terminal and command::